n3tSh4d3/NetShadeScanner_dev/README.md

 This is simple network scanner.

-for setup execute "chmod 777 Requirement.sh" and "./Requirement.sh"
+for setup execute FIRST "sudo chmod 777 Root_Requirement.sh" and "sudo ./Root_Requirement.sh"

+SECOND "sudo chmod 777 Requirement.sh" and "sudo ./Requirement.sh"

 for use the script "chmod 777 NetS*" and "./NetShade_Network_Scanner "